guptaanu412/example-course-specs/README.md

 you should go through the profiles we have provided and identify which of these students it will help and how.
 While doing this,
-you may want to add some notes about what you expect from particular learners, or even create another profile of your own if you feel that the ones we have provided don't capture your intended audience.
+you may want to add some notes about what you expect from particular students, or even create another profile of your own if you feel that the ones we have provided don't capture your intended audience.

 Output: brief summaries of who your course will help and how.

-Note: the [learner profiles][profile-site] are representative abstractions of our actual and aspirational user community, and will be updated as we gather more data about who is using our courses.
+Note: the [student profiles][profile-site] are representative abstractions of our actual and aspirational user community, and will be updated as we gather more data about who is using our courses.
 Please do not copy the profiles into your course design;
 instead,